fifield/mlir-air/AIRConversionPasses.md

 #### Options
 ```
--output-prefix   : File name prefix for generated AIE modules.
-Set to /dev/null for no output.
-Set to '-' for stdout (default).
 -row-offset        : The default start row for any herds without 'y_loc' attribute.
 -col-offset        : The default start column for any herds without 'x_loc' attribute.
 -emit-while-loop   : Emit a while(1) around the herd code in generated AIR.core ops.
 -emit-herd-lock    : Acquire and release a lock at the start and end of herd execution.
 The default is to acquire lock 0 with value zero and release it with value 0.
 There is currently no way to override the default behavior.
 -test-patterns     : Test the given patterns.
 -device            : AIE device to target.
+-use-objectfifo    : Choose whether to lower data movement ops to aie.objectFifo, or directly to aie.locks.
+-generate-shim-dma : Choose whether to schedule shim data movement via generating AIE  shim DMA program, or AIR runtime.
 ```
 ### `-air-to-async`: AIR dialect lowering
 ### `-air-to-std`: AIR dialect lowering